OSAS/community-website/source/blog/2016-02-22-gluster-takes-its-show-on-the-road.html.md

 ## Gluster Developer Gatherings, Red Hat, Brno

-This was mainly informal chats about different topics listed in [this Google Doc](https://docs.google.com/document/d/1BhaqTsp_cLcLbkUATQ4WNVT1KcNiFDVRNGkmAe6Z_3c).
+This was mainly informal chats about different topics.
 We encouraged each topic to add a link to an etherpad where notes are kept.
 The presenters of the sessions are expected to send a summary based on the notes to the (community) mailing lists, which I won't cover here.